claudiocc1/MARKER-HF/README.md

 Code to calculate MARKER-HF and the one year or 90 days survival probabilities (aka 1-Mortality) is available in either [C++](standaloneCpp/) or [python](standalonePython) from the two standalone folders.
 The python version is probably easier to use.

+Note: in the [C++](standaloneCpp) folder there are instructions on how to build the executable for MacOS and Linux, as well as precompiled binaries for WIndows.

 ![](Mortalities.png)